JohnSundell/SwiftScripting/README.md

+⚠️ **NO LONGER MAINTAINED** This list is no longer kept up to date, so some of its information may no longer be relevant.

 # Swift scripting resources

 This is a list of tools, frameworks & examples that you might find useful when scripting in Swift 🚀